How to Help a Dog with Arthritis at Home

 It’s essential to pay close attention to your dog’s lifestyle and not rely only on pain killers to treat this condition.

-Let’s explore some easy arthritic dog lifestyle changes you can help your pup make.
+Let’s explore some easy lifestyle changes you can help your pup make.

 Bodyweight & Treats

 Bodyweight depends on your dog’s age and breed.
-Being overweight and suffering from canine arthritis is a big no-no!
+Being overweight and suffering from dog arthritis is a big no-no!

 Even a few pounds overweight is going to cause additional discomfort and pain for an arthritic dog.